Oprah Winfrey Reveals Which Star Intimidated Her Most And The Anxiety She Felt After Her Show Ended

-Oprah Winfrey, the legendary, Mississippi-born talk show host opens up about the struggles she faced after her ever-popular and culture-defining talk show, The Oprah Winfrey Show, ended in September 2011.
-It has been six years since the wonderful talk show left our television sets and now, one of the most influential women today is sharing her reflections on what the whole experience taught her.
+Oprah Winfrey, the legendary, Mississippi-born talk show host, opens up about the struggles she faced after her ever-popular and culture-defining talk show, The Oprah Winfrey Show, ended in September 2011.
+It has been six years since the wonderful talk show left our television sets, and now, one of today’s most influential women is sharing her reflections on what the whole experience taught her.

-This week’s issue of People will feature the TV queen Oprah Winfrey as she tells her fans about what life became like after her show came to an end after 25 years of airing.
+This week’s issue of People will feature the TV queen Oprah Winfrey as she tells her fans about what life was like after her show came to an end after 25 years on the air.
 The show that Oprah Winfrey brought to life was an American syndicated tabloid talk show that had 25 amazing seasons, produced and hosted by Oprah Winfrey.
 The show remains the highest-rated talk show in American television history.

-Despite what her “lack of balance” may imply, Oprah Winfrey, clarified that despite the challenges that came with adjusting to her new life, she was never depressed about the show ending.
+Despite what her lack of balance may imply, Oprah Winfrey clarified that despite the challenges that came with adjusting to her new life, she was never depressed about the show ending.

 “I was just like, ‘Oh, okay.
 It’s 7:30, and I woke up when I heard the birds,’ ” Oprah explains.
 “I had to figure out how to set a schedule based on what I want to do.
 I don’t have to be in the office at any certain time.
 I don’t have a 9:00 show and a 1:00 show and then a 3:00 meeting afterward.”

 According to Vanity Fair, Oprah Winfrey’s suddenly emptier schedule was not the only factor that graced her with challenges.
 Apparently, the OWN TV Network found itself struggling in ratings in 2011 despite Oprah Winfrey’s efforts to improve its performance.
-The famous talk show host attempted to bring in high-profile individuals for interviews and yet the ratings could still see better days.
+The famous talk show host attempted to bring in high-profile individuals for interviews, and yet, the ratings could still see better days.

 Oprah Winfrey discussed her stresses about the matter during the Harvard commencement speech in 2013, where she admitted that she was stressed about the whole ordeal.
 “I was stressed and I was frustrated and quite frankly I was actually embarrassed.”